-You will be notified to which school your daughter has been allocated through your Local Authority on 1st March 2024 - this is the National Offer Day.
+You will be notified to which school your daughter has been allocated through your Local Authority on Monday 2nd March 2026 - this is the National Offer Day.

-If you child is not offered a place at the school of your choice, you have a right to appeal against this decision to an Independent Appeal Panel.
+If your child is not offered a place at the school of your choice, you have a right to appeal against this decision to an Independent Appeal Panel.
 Details of how to appeal can be obtained from your Local Authority or on the school's website.